Get,

 How can I alleviate ear pain at home?

-Home remedies for ear pain relief include applying a warm compress, using over-the-counter pain relievers (following label instructions), keeping the head elevated while resting and avoiding inserting objects into the ear canal.
+Home remedies for ear pain relief include applying a warm compress, using over-the-counter pain relievers (following label instructions), keeping the head elevated while resting, and avoiding inserting objects into the ear canal.
 However, if the pain persists or worsens, it is essential to seek medical attention.

-Is ear pain associated with aeroplane travel?
+Is ear pain associated with airplane travel?

-Yes, some people may experience ear pain or discomfort during aeroplane travel, particularly during takeoff and landing.
+Yes, some people may experience ear pain or discomfort during airplane travel, particularly during takeoff and landing.
 This is due to changes in air pressure that affect the middle ear.
 Chewing gum, swallowing, or yawning can help equalize pressure and alleviate ear discomfort.

 Can sinusitis lead to ear pain?